How to Create a Branded Website That Builds Value

-- Avoid using too many fonts—one, no more than two.
+- Avoid using too many fonts—one or no more than two.

 - Use a primary and secondary color, with an accent color for calls-to-action only.

-- Make sure images (photos and graphics) match your brand colors.
+- Make sure images (photos and graphics) align with your brand’s identity.

-- Don’t change directions.
+- Don’t keep changing directions.
 Changing designs too often works against you.